JamesRead5737/webcrawler/README.md

 Program should now be ready to run.
 Install program with command:

-gcc crawler.c -g -I/usr/include/mysql -lssl -lcurl -lmysqlclient
+gcc crawler.c -g -I/usr/include/mysql -lssl -lcurl -lmysqlclient -lwget

 Path to mysql may differ for your system.
 Use mysql_config --cflags and mysql_config --libs to discover paths for your system.